kkatherineliu/typing-game/README.md

 ## It's Raining Words!

 This is a super simple typing game where you just have to finish typing the words before they read the dotted red line.
-I coded this mainly to learn how to use basic HTML/CSS and JavaScript syntax from scratch so I definitely spent a lot of time reading through W3Schools to figure out what was possible
+I coded this mainly to learn how to use basic HTML/CSS and JavaScript syntax from scratch so I definitely spent a lot of time reading through W3Schools to figure out what was possible.

-Here are some of the things I learned
+Here are some of the things I learned:
 - using HTML DOM to access various components of the HTML or CSS files within my JS code
 - for each loops in JS
 - anonymous functions in JS